idiazroncero/huesos/src/docs/01-index.md

 - __Utility classes have their uses__
   Utility classes are the subject of a heated debate.
 [Some frameworks](https://tachyons.io/) are based exclusively on utility classes.
-Some people say they're unmaintanable, bloated and meaningless.
-Others praise the quick prototyping and development you can achieve.
+Some people say they're unmaintanable, bloated and meaningless while others praise the quick prototyping and development you can achieve with them.

   Huesitos is our (optional and small) library of utility classes.
-We don't favor design by using utility classes, we do embrace BEM and semantical naming __BUT__ we have found that a small subset of utility classes on top of BEM is really useful on two cases:
+We don't favor design by using utility classes, we do embrace BEM and semantical naming but __we have found that a small subset of utility classes on top of BEM is really useful on two cases:__

   1. For overrides so small they won't justify a modifier class (i.e: deleting/adding margins).
-  2. For items so small they won't justify a block class.
+  2. For items so small they won't justify a new set of BEM classes.